 - Prepare an Alternative Fuels Information System that provides concise information on alternative fuels and their use for transport.
 The system covers information on the performance of cars, effects of fuels on exhaust emissions, and compatibility of fuels with the needs of the transportation infrastructure.

 - Update the AMF TCP website to provide information on issues related to transportation fuels, especially those associated with the work being done under the AMF TCP.
-The website, in addition to providing public information, has a password-protected area that is used for storing and distributing internal information for Delegates, Alternates, and Task Managers on various topics (e.g., strategies, proposals, decisions, and Executive Committee meetings of the AMF TCP).
+In addition to providing public information, the website has a password-protected area for storing and distributing internal information for Delegates, Alternates, and Task Managers on various topics (e.g., strategies, proposals, decisions, and Executive Committee meetings of the AMF TCP).